alexisvte/p-m1/README.md

 - IMPROVEMENT...

-Create a shiny application in place of this command line application.
+Create a shiny application in place of the command line application.
 ```